devJSQ/browser-history/README.md

 ## Features
 - A display menu to interact with the program.
 - Save the URL sites from the `history.txt` file into a data structure.
-- Print all the URL sites from the data structure from last to first.
+- Print all the URL sites from the data structure.
-- Add a new site URL to the data structure file.
+- Add a new site URL to the data structure.
 - Retrieve/pop the last visited URL site from the data structure.
-- When the program closes update the `history.txt` file's URL with the data structure.
+- When the program closes update the `history.txt` file's URL with the data from the data structure.

 ## Implementation